mohamadsolouki/NLP-Disneyland-Reviews/README.md

     python scripts/keybert.py
     python scripts/bertopic.py
     ```
+6. You can also run the full analysis in the `Full-Analysis.ipynb` Jupyter notebook in the main directory, without running the scripts individually.

 ## Dataset
 The `data/` folder contains the Disneyland reviews dataset in CSV format.
 The dataset includes customer reviews which have been used to perform sentiment analysis, topic modeling, and other NLP tasks.